 The Membership Team coordinate the club.
 They vet applicants, respond to emails and phone calls, send messages on forthcoming activities, and make phone calls to ensure everything is going well for members.

-Eleni Stephani — is the Social Secretary and helpline operator.
+Eleni Stephani — is the Social Secretary and we have meetings in her flat..
 She won Islington Volunteer of the Year in 2009.

 Philippe Gasguy — Philippe began as office boy and now takes a major role.
 He says helping other people is what he enjoys most.